 "And..."
 Jepperson shopped through the crew for one more.
 He stopped as Birdie Hinch moved indicatively.
-The three the foreman had named so far were all much younger, fitter.
+The three the foreman had ramed so far were all much younger, fitter.
 "Birdie, sorry, but I'm supposed to send guys who can run like--" He broke off, then grinned.
 "Yeah, okay.
 And Birdie."
-By mid-afternoon, officers and engineers were running on coffee and habit.
+By mid afternoon, officers and engineers were running on coffee and habit.
 They had all been up through the night, pitching in on the final readying of the inlet channels and the tunnels for the river diversion, boulder by boulder and ever since early morning they had watched reck by rock as the sill gradually grew, and they were close to becoming zombies before Sangster cured them with: "That's as much as we can do with rock.
-Hadn't we better go to gravel.
-Colonel?"
-The quartet from the bullgang were at the end of the bridge, receiving the fastest education of their lives.
+Hadn't we better go to gravel, Colonel?" sent to be apprentice gravelmasters # The quartet from the bullgarg were at the end of the bridge, receiving the fastest education of their lives.
 The four men already working the gravel cars which periodically shored up the ailing bridge pier were showing them the routine.
 There was a catwalk between the truss girders and where the train ran.
 Scrambling along that, you had to keep pace with a given dumper car and when the shout of "Pull!" came, reach down and yank the big springpin which opened one of the two hopper doors beneath the railcar.
 Your partner on the other side of the train opened of fifty tons of gravel, falling with an appalling roar and a hellish cloud of rockdust into the river.
 This had to be done constantly at a trot- the trains were not to stop, not for anything-and the bullgang members respect for the gravelmasters rapidly rose by hundreds of percent.
 This was Sangster's show now, the gravel plug to be dumped down through the bridge car by car and train by train, and Owen caught a fleeting look of gratitude on the bespectacled man when he told him he was clearing out of his way, going up to a perch in the bridge girders for a ringside seat.
-He was startled to see Neil, below on the catwalk, then wished that he'd thought of thimself, getting Neil assigned out of the bullgang to perform this.
+6 100 144 He was startled to see Neil, below on the catwalk, then wished that he'd thought of the himself, getting Neil assigned out of the bullgang to perform this.
 With a little softsoap and pressure, he could have wangled Bruce onto the gravelmaster crew too.
-Wouldn't that have been twin something, Owen thought to himself, Duff brothers plugging the Missouri.
+Wouldn't that have been something, Owen thought to himself, Duff brothers plugging the Missouri.
 Neil developed a lope to keep up with the dumper cars, although scampering.
 Birdie Hinch somehow managed simply by scurrying.
-The four pairs of men ran a strange looping race, the lead pair dumping their car of gravel and turning to run back past the other three sets of men to the fourth dumper car back in line, following beside it until the "Pull!" signal again.
-They finished the first train, two thousand tons of gravel gone to the river bottom, and the next train immediately came.
-Suppers went uncooked.
-The crews were not going to be home until the river was plugged or the bridge was lost.
-Light lingered, this time of year, and as the blue evening came on, wives drove down from Wheeler or walked across from Officers' Row in the Corps townsite, and clustered on the bluff by the Ad Building.
-Rosellen said something to Charlene about having to get used to being bridge widows for however long, and while Charlene didn't answer, she thought there was no getting used to anything at Fort Peck.
+The four pairs of men ran a strange looping race, the lead pair dumping their car